ravikanagpal/AI_React_Chat_Bot/README.md

 ### **5. Observability**

 - **Current Implementation**:
-  - Integrated Python logging for tracking user messages, errors, and AI responses.
+  - Python logging for tracking user messages, errors, and AI responses.
-  - Logs are written to stdout, making them suitable for redirection to centralized logging systems.
+  - Designed with provisions for centralized logging via tools like **Datadog**, **Splunk**, or ELK Stack.

 - **Future Considerations**:
   - Introduce **OpenTelemetry** or other distributed tracing tools.
-  - Centralized logging via tools like **Datadog**, **Splunk**, or ELK Stack.

 ---